Did AI get more negative recently?: Data annotation

 \section{Data annotation}

 \sectionlabel{sec:annotation}

-We annotate the data from \NLP{} and \ML{} for each paper's \textbf{stance towards related work} (as given in the authors' \emph{framing} in a paper's abstract).
-In contrast to some related work, we do not annotate stance towards individual citations, but infer the authors' stance from the paper abstracts and titles as we are interested in the stance of the authors' overall core message.
-Indeed, in abstracts, authors typically condense the most important information they intend to convey.
-This agrees with the insight that abstracts and titles are typically the only piece of the paper that the majority of readers consumes \citep{Andrade2011HowTW}.
-Our focus on title and abstract is therefore a deliberate choice.
+We annotate the data from \NLP{} and \ML{} for each paper's \textbf{stance (towards related work)}, as given in the authors' \emph{framing} in a paper's abstract.
+In contrast to some related work, we do not annotate stance towards individual citations, but infer the authors' stance from the paper abstracts and titles as we are interested in the stance of the authors' \emph{overall core message}.
+Our focus on title and abstract is a deliberate choice resting on the following observations. (i) In abstracts, authors typically condense the most important information they intend to convey. (ii) This agrees with the insight that abstracts and titles are typically the only piece of the paper that the majority of readers consumes \citep{Andrade2011HowTW}. (iii) Annotating and classifying individual citations is also more costly, cognitively demanding and ambiguous, as outlined in \ref{sec:related_work}. (iv) We are also not interested in whether individual citations are positive or negative but in whether the whole paper (the core message) is framed positively or negatively.